$p$-adic framed braids II: Framed braids, quotient algebras and --adic objects

-By construction of the map $\varphi ^{r}_s$ it appears as though all positions of a $p$--adic element in $\varprojlim_{r} {\Bbb C}{\mathcal F}_{p^r,n}$ have the same number of coherent monomials with the same coefficients.
+By the definition of map $\varphi ^{r}_s$ it appears as though all positions of a $p$--adic element in $\varprojlim_{r} {\Bbb C}{\mathcal F}_{p^r,n}$ have the same number of coherent monomials with the same coefficients.
 This form of a $p$--adic element is always possible by construction, but it may be hidden, since the linear coefficients may allow for various manipulations.
-To appreciate this subtlety in the form of elements in $\varprojlim_{r} {\Bbb C}{\mathcal F}_{p^r,n}$ consider, as typical example, the elements $e_{p^{\infty}, i}$ defined in (\ref{ei}).
+To appreciate this subtlety in the form of elements in $\varprojlim_{r} {\Bbb C}{\mathcal F}_{p^r,n}$ we shall consider as typical example the elements $e_{i}$ and the manipulation of their coherent monomials in the proof of Lemma~\ref{eprtoeps}.